January 05, 2021 Labor and Employment Law Checklist 2021

 □ □ Have you maintained a record of when and how the documents were provided?

-□ □ Do your pre-employment applications comply with federal and New York State law (e.g., have you removed the requirement(s) that applicants submit, among other things, their date of birth, social security number and prior convictions that have been sealed by a court)?
+□ □ Do your pre-employment applications comply with federal and New York State law (e.g., have you removed the requirement(s) that applicants submit, among other things, their date of birth, social security number, salary history and prior convictions that have been sealed by a court)?

-□ □ Do your job descriptions accurately reflect the work that is expected to be performed and which of these duties are “essential functions” of the job?
+□ □ Do your job descriptions accurately reflect the work that is expected to be performed and which of these duties are “essential functions” of the job for the Americans with Disabilities Act and related purposes?

 □ □ Have you properly implemented job evaluation procedures?